-Specialist Mathematics is for students who are studying or have previously completed Mathematical Methods.
-Specialist Mathematics provides opportunities beyond those presented in Mathematical Methods, to develop rigorous mathematical arguments and proofs, and to use mathematical models more extensively.
 Specialist Mathematics contains topics in functions and calculus that build on and deepen the ideas presented in Mathematical Methods and demonstrate their application in many areas.
-Specialist Mathematics also extends understanding and knowledge of probability and statistics and introduces the topics of vectors, complex numbers, matrices and recursive methods.
+Specialist Mathematics also extends understanding and knowledge of probability and statistics and introduces the topics of vectors, complex numbers and matrices.